callmecavs/heading-links.js/README.md

 Inspiration: [https://twitter.com/_dte/status/580873945580109824](https://twitter.com/_dte/status/580873945580109824)

-**A small (< 1kb minified), dependency-free library for deep linking headings.** It does so by taking their content, parsing it into URL format, and then adding ID attributes.
+**A small (< 2kb minified), dependency-free library for deep linking headings - GitHub style.** It does so by taking a headings text content, parsing it into URL format, adding an ID attribute, and inserting a link that appears on hover.

 ## Demo